 So that is how Oracle plans to win the cloud war.
 It’s not by their cloud, it’s by their database.
 Oracle’s ball; Oracle’s rules.
 Clients who are savvy and negotiate really good contracts, who can navigate through the MSU methodology, can get by that and can absolutely move to the cloud that you want whether it’s Oracle’s or Microsoft’s or Amazon’s or IBM’s or Google’s or whoever’s.
 You don’t have to follow Oracle’s lead, you can chart your own path.

-Now if you are one of those clients who uses Oracle and you’re worried about Oracle, check out our new Palisade Protection Plan where we provide training and workshops.
+Now if you are one of those clients who uses Oracle and you’re worried about Oracle, check out our three-point plan to help you navigate Oracle with training and workshops.
 Talk to your peers and if you get audited by Oracle, we represent you at no additional cost.
 Those are Palisade’s rules and Palisade’s ball.